wtrevena/Zero-Shot-Identification-of-DDEs-in-Online-Forums/DDE_detection/README.md

 python DDE_detection/verify_metrics.py
 ```

-Upon completion, a file named `metrics_df_verification.csv` will be generated in the DDE_detection directory, containing these metrics for further analysis.
+Upon completion, a file named `metrics_df_verification.csv` will be generated in the `DDE_detection/outputs` directory, containing these metrics for further analysis.
 Note that these metrics may change over time as comments that have been deleted from medhelp.org are dropped from the dataset during the scraping process.
 As a result, there will be a slight misalignment between the metrics in the `metrics_df_verification.csv` file and the metrics calculated and presented in the paper associated with this work.
 As of 5/27/2024, 11 out of the 1000 original comments in the dataset have been deleted from medhelp.org, and as a result, the metrics in the `metrics_df_verification.csv` file will be slightly different than the metrics presented in the paper.